-Suburban provides drinking water for the San Jose Hills Service Area from its wells in the Main San Gabriel groundwater basin.
-In 2014, Suburban also distributed supplemental drinking water from the following sources: 1) treated groundwater from La Puente Valley County Water District (LPVCWD) and Valley County Water District (VCWD) wells and 2) treated imported surface water from MWDSC.
+Suburban provides drinking water for the San Jose Hills Service Area from its wells in the Main San Gabriel Groundwater Basin.
+In 2015, Suburban also distributed supplemental drinking water from the following sources: 1) treated groundwater from La Puente Valley County Water District (LPVCWD), Valley County Water District (VCWD) wells and Covina Irrigating Company (CIC) and 2) treated surface water from MWDSC AND cic.
 Suburban and the utilities providing supplemental water to Suburban have completed source water assessments in accordance with the federal Safe Drinking Water Act.
 The purpose of the source water assessment is to promote source water protection by identifying types of activities in the proximity of sources which could pose a threat to the water quality.
-You may request summaries of the assessments by contacting Ken Reich, Quality Assurance Manager, at (626) 543-2575 or you may request complete copies from the SWB at (818) 551-2049.